code-42/CodeFights/RotateImage/src/net/ed/README.md

-# CodeFights.com interview challenge RotateImage
+# CodeFights.com interview challenge rotateImage
 ## https://codefights.com/interview-practice/task/5A8jwLGcEpTPyyjTB

 #### Note: Try to solve this task in-place (with O(1) additional memory), since this is what you'll be asked to do during an interview.